ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Policies relating to Verifier and Relying Party {#sec-cons-verifier}

-The generation of PKIX evidence by an HSM is to provide sufficient information to a Verifier and a Relying Party to appraise the Target Environment (the HSM) and make decisions based on this appraisal.
+The generation of PKIX Evidence by an HSM is to provide sufficient information to a Verifier and a Relying Party to appraise the Target Environment (the HSM) and make decisions based on this appraisal.

 The Appraisal Policy associated with the Verifier influences the generation of the Attestation Results.
 Those results, in turn, are consumed by the Relying Party to make decisions about the HSM, which might be based on a set of rules and policies.
-Therefore, the interpretation of PKIX evidence may greatly influence the outcome of some decisions.
+Therefore, the interpretation of PKIX Evidence may greatly influence the outcome of some decisions.

-A Verifier MAY reject a PKIX evidence if it lacks required attributes per the Verifier's appraisal policy.
-For example, if a Relying Party mandates a FIPS-certified device, it SHOULD reject evidence lacking sufficient information to verify the device's FIPS certification status.
+A Verifier MAY reject a PKIX Evidence if it lacks required attributes per the Verifier's appraisal policy.
+For example, if a Relying Party mandates a FIPS-certified device, it SHOULD reject Evidence lacking sufficient information to verify the device's FIPS certification status.

 If a Verifier encounters an attribute with an unrecognized attribute type, it MAY ignore it and treat it as extraneous information.
-By ignoring an attribute, the Verifier may accept PKIX evidence that would be deemed malformed to a Verifier with different policies.
+By ignoring an attribute, the Verifier may accept PKIX Evidence that would be deemed malformed to a Verifier with different policies.
 However, this approach fosters a higher likelihood of achieving interoperability.